mcherif/plant-disease-llm-assistant/execution_plan.md

 ## Technical Debt (tracked items)
 - [x] Logo and branding: Standardize logo filename to `plant-disease-rag-assistant-logo.png` and update all references.
 Remove obsolete logo.
-- [x] Remove Gradio app from active development; mark as obsolete in code comments.
+- [x] Remove Gradio app from active development; mark as obsolete in code comments and README.
 - [x] Dockerfile: Use local wheels for faster builds and avoid repeated downloads of large packages (e.g., torch).
 - [ ] KB coverage gaps: Some diseases (e.g., maize treatments) lack management/treatment info in the KB.
 Update KB sources and index to ensure all tracked diseases have actionable context.
 - [ ] .dockerignore excludes KB/index files by default; review ignore rules to avoid missing files in Docker builds.
-- [ ] Ensure all environment variables (e.g., INDEX_DIR) are consistent across local/dev/prod and documented in .env.example.
+- [ ] Ensure all environment variables (e.g., INDEX_DIR) are consistent across local/dev/prod and documented in .env.example and README.
 - [ ] Add automated checks for KB completeness (e.g., missing treatment sections).
 - [ ] Improve error handling for missing context in RAG pipeline.